Johan Eliasch

-Johan Eliasch (born February 1962) is a Swedish-British businessman, investor, sports administrator, environmentalist, and philanthropist.
+Johan Eliasch (born February 1962) is a Swedish-British businessman, investor, sports administrator and environmentalist.
 He was the chief executive of Head, a sporting goods company, from 1995 to 2021, and is now its chairman.
 The Sunday Times Rich List puts him in number 42 of UK's richest in May 2025 with a net worth estimated at £4 billion.

 In 2006, he co-founded Cool Earth, a charity dedicated to rainforest conservation.
-Under Prime Minister Gordon Brown, Eliasch served as the Prime Minister's special representative for deforestation and clean energy.
-Since June 2021, he has served as the president of the International Ski and Snowboard Federation (FIS), the largest international federation within the Olympic movement representing over 53% of Olympic Winter Games medal events.
+Under Prime Minister Gordon Brown, Eliasch was the Prime Minister's special representative for deforestation and clean energy.
+Since June 2021, he has been the president of the International Ski and Snowboard Federation (FIS), the largest international federation within the Olympic movement representing over 53% of Olympic Winter Games medal events.
 He is a member of the International Olympic Committee, a council member of the Association of International Winter Olympic Federations, and board member of the British Olympic Association.